jarun/nnn/README.md

               L  Lock terminal
               o  Launch GUI app
               ?
 Help, settings
+              q  Quit context
-          Q, ^G  Quit and cd
+             ^G  Quit and cd
-          q, ^X  Quit
+          Q, ^X  Quit
 ```

 Help & settings, file details, media info and archive listing are shown in the PAGER.
 Please use the PAGER-specific keys in these screens.

 #### Contexts

-Contexts (aka _tabs_ aka _workspaces_) serve the purpose of exploring multiple directories in parallel. `nnn` provides 4 contexts simultaneously.
+Contexts (aka _tabs_ aka _workspaces_) serve the purpose of exploring multiple directories simultaneously.
+4 contexts are available.
 The status of the contexts are shown in the top left corner:

 - the current context is in reverse
 - other used contexts are underlined